 The PEDro database can be searched from the Simple or Advanced search pages, which are accessed by clicking the links in the left navigation bar.
 Individual trials, reviews or guidelines are referred to as records.
 To find particular records, you specify search criteria (characteristics of the trials, reviews or guidelines you want to find) in the search page.
 Then PEDro searches all the records in the database and returns the Search Results: the set of records that matches the search criteria.

-The Search Results are displayed in a list by title.
+The Search Results are displayed as a list of titles.
 Clinical practice guidelines are shown first, followed by reviews and then trials.
-Trials are sorted by PEDro score.
+Guidelines are sorted by year (most recent first).
+Reviews are sorted so that Cochrane reviews appear first followed by non-Cochrane reviews, and then by year (most recent first).
+Trials are sorted by PEDro score (highest scores first) and then by year (most recent first).
 You can see more information about a record by clicking on its title.
 This gives a Detailed Search Result, which includes author, title, method, method score and (provided that the publisher has granted permission) abstract.

 You can get back to the Search Results page from the Detailed Search Results page using the Back button on your browser.
-You can also select records for ease of saving, printing or emailing (see below).
+You can also select records for ease of saving, printing or emailing.

-To find a record or group of records:
+To find a record or group of records using the Simple search:

 - Click on the Start Search button to search the PEDro database.